-American Sign Language educational interpreters working in rural K-12 schools are on the William Woods University campus for three weeks of training.
+American Sign Language educational interpreters working in rural K-12 schools were on the William Woods University campus this month for two weeks of training.

-The Rural Educational Interpreter Skill Enhancement Training is sponsored by the Missouri Commission for the Deaf and Hard of Hearing (MCDHH) and paid for by the Department of Elementary and Secondary Education (DESE).
-The training involves 25 interpreters and runs June 13-July 2.
+The Rural Educational Interpreter Skill Enhancement Training is co-sponsored by WWU and the Missouri Commission for the Deaf and Hard of Hearing (MCDHH) and paid for by the Department of Elementary and Secondary Education (DESE).

-Sessions will include language development in Deaf and hard of hearing children, the role and responsibility of educational interpreters and self-assessment in interpreting, as well as academic concentration in science, math, social science/history and reading.
+Sessions included language development in Deaf and hard of hearing children, the role and responsibility of educational interpreters and self-assessment in interpreting, as well as in-depth concentration on ASL vocabulary.